amado10/tech-challenge-backend/README.md

   2. Multiple movies can have the same name.
   3. Multiple actors can have the same name.
   4. The creation of an actor filmography could be done in other ways, I just choose one of them to be able to create content.
+  5. If an actor is deleted, his filmography (appearances) are deleted as well.
+  6. If an movie is deleted, the actors appearances on the given movie are deleted as well.

 ### Prerequisites